 Technical Assistance Consultants will be recruited for research and capacity building tasks.
 Estimated number of consultants to be hired is about 50.

 Civil Works Contractors and Workers.
-Civil works are foreseen under Components 1 and 2 of the Project.
-Components includes rehabilitation and improvement of state forestry enterprise offices, district-level Pasture Commissions and selected Special Protected Area units, pasture infrastructure rehabilitation and improving access to remote pastures, such as spot road improvements, stock watering points, shelters and stock-pens etc. Estimated number of workforces under two components is about 400.
+Civil works are foreseen under Components 1, 2 and 3 of the Project.
+Components includes rehabilitation and improvement of state forestry enterprise offices, district-level Pasture Commissions and selected Special Protected Area units, pasture infrastructure rehabilitation and improving access to remote pastures, such as spot road improvements, stock watering points, shelters and stock-pens, flood resilience activities through Green and Grey Infrastructure (specific interventions in the upper catchment areas can include slope stabilization and small-scale green and grey retention facilities to help curb erosion, reduce peak flows, and retain materials transported by rivers (soil, rocks, debris, etc.). .
+Estimated number of workforces under two components is about 400.

 2.3 Workforce Characteristics